Agricultural unions write to PM Modi and demand resumption of dialogue | Latest India News | ExBulletin

 Farmers say the laws will threaten their livelihoods by forcing them to sell to corporate giants at mediocre prices instead of government-run markets, which offer them minimum support prices (MSPs).

-An Agriculture Ministry official who had overseen previous rounds of negotiations declined to comment on the letter.
+An Agriculture Ministry official who oversaw previous rounds of talks declined to comment on the letter.
 The government is always ready to talk to farmers.
-The prime minister and the agriculture minister have said so in parliament and outside, another official said, requesting anonymity.
+The Prime Minister and the Minister of Agriculture have said so in Parliament and outside, another official said.

-The official said in February that Prime Minister Narendra Modi, speaking in parliament, urged farmers to end their agitation, resume dialogue and assured them that the PSM system will continue as usual.

-We are writing this letter days before our struggle ends six months on May 26, 2021.
-On the same day your government in the Center, the most anti-farm government this country has seen, ends seven years in power, the letter said the PM.
+We are writing this letter a few days before our struggle ends six months on May 26, 2021.
+On the same day, your government at the Center, the most anti-farm government this country has seen, ends seven years in power, the government said. letter. .

-In their letter, farm leaders said the country is going through a disastrous pandemic and we do not want to expose protesting farmers or anyone else to preventable health risks.

-He further states that at the same time, farmers cannot abandon this struggle which is a matter of life and death for them and for their future generations.

-Farm leaders, in their letter, said they were firm on their main demands.
+Farm leaders, however, added that they were firm on their basic demands.
 These repeal the three laws, a legal guarantee for the MSP, in addition to protecting farmers from the negative impact of a proposed electricity bill, which farmers fear will increase electricity costs for them. .

-Only direct talks with the government will end the agitation.
-But for the dialogue to resume, the government must end the atmosphere of enmity.
-The prime minister must show magnanimity and offer something new, said Gurnam Singh Chadhuni, a leader of the farmers’ platform.

-Farmers said they did not want to distract the government at this point, highlighting the Covid-19 crisis.
-But if we do not have a constructive and positive response from your government by the 25th of this month, we will be forced to announce a further intensification of our struggle in the next phase, starting with the national day of protest on May 26, he said.

 Agricultural laws are not being implemented because they are suspended.
 Still, I think the government will respond positively to relaunching the dialogue process, as it cannot be seen as closing the doors to the talks, said RS Mani, an agricultural economist formerly at the Agricultural University of Tamil Nadu.